Feedback Edge Sets in Temporal Graphs: Computational Hardness Results

 \problemdef{Multicut in DAGs} {A DAG $D=(V,A)$, a set of terminal pairs $\mathcal{T}=\{(s_i,t_i)\mid i \in [r] \text{ and } s_i,t_i \in V\}$, and an integer $k$.} {Is there a cut-set $Z\subseteq V$ of at most $k$ nonterminal vertices of~$G$ such that for all $i \in [r]$ the terminal $t_i$ is not reachable from $s_i$ in $G-Z$?}

-This problem was shown to be W[1]-hard when parameterized by~$k$ by \citet{KratschPPW15} who also provided the following lemma which will simplify our proof by further restricting the input instance.
+\textsc{Multicut in DAGs} was shown to be W[1]-hard when parameterized by~$k$ by \citet[Thm.~1.2]{KratschPPW15} who also provided the following lemma which will simplify our proof by further restricting the input instance.

-\begin{lemma}[{\citet[Lemma~2.1]{KratschPPW15}}] There exists a polynomial-time algorithm that, given a \textsc{Multicut in DAGs} instance $(D, \mathcal{T}, k)$ with $D=(V,A)$, computes an equivalent instance $(D', \mathcal{T}', k')$ with $D'=(V',A')$ such that \begin{enumerate} \item $\abs{\mathcal{T}}=\abs{\mathcal{T}'}$ and $k=k'$; \item $\mathcal{T}'=\{(s_i',t_i') \mid i \in [r]\}$ and all terminals $s_i'$ and $t_i'$ are pairwise distinct; and \item for each $v \in V$ and $i \in [r]$ we have $(v, s_i')\notin A'$ and $(t_i', v)\notin A'$. \end{enumerate} \end{lemma} We will from now on assume that we have an instance with these properties.
+\begin{lemma}[{\citet[Lemma~2.1]{KratschPPW15}}] Given a \textsc{Multicut in DAGs} instance $(D, \mathcal{T}, k)$ with $D=(V,A)$, one can compute in polynomial time an equivalent instance $(D', \mathcal{T}', k')$ with $D'=(V',A')$ such that \begin{enumerate} \item $\abs{\mathcal{T}}=\abs{\mathcal{T}'}$ and $k=k'$; \item $\mathcal{T}'=\{(s_i',t_i') \mid i \in [r]\}$ and all terminals $s_i'$ and $t_i'$ are pairwise distinct; and \item for each $v \in V$ and $i \in [r]$ we have $(v, s_i')\notin A'$ and $(t_i', v)\notin A'$. \end{enumerate} \end{lemma} We will from now on assume that we have an instance with these properties.
 The goal of our reduction will be to create one temporal cycle for each terminal pair.
 Since there is a temporal path from $s_i$ to $t_i$ (the pair can be ignored otherwise), we can create a cycle by adding a \emph{back-edge} from $t_i$ to $s_i$.
 To preserve the direction of the arcs in the (undirected) temporal graph, we will subdivide each arc into small paths with ascending time-labels.
 As \textsc{Multicut in DAGs} asks for a vertex set, we also need to subdivide each nonterminal vertex $v$ into two new vertices $v_{\text{in}}$ and $v_{\text{out}}$ which are connected by one edge.
 Then, the vertex~$v$ is in the cut-set of the original problem if the edge between $v_{\text{in}}$ and $v_{\text{out}}$ is in the solution edge set of the STFES instance.

 Before stating our reduction, we introduce two auxiliary concepts.
 First, when we want to exclude edges from (S)TFES/(S)TFCS solutions, we will employ a gadget we call \emph{heavy time-edge} which connects two vertices using $k+1$ parallel paths.